justhum/website/README.md

 Similarly, `grunt deploy-html` only updates the static HTML and blog theme files.

 For now, images are copied to S3 manually.

+### SSL Renewal

+Login as root at Digital Ocean's IP.
+You'll then want to run `./certbot-auto renew --no-self-upgrade`.
+This will provide fresh certs.